Sabalenka battles back to beat Pegula and reach US Open final

 Pegula had a bit more fight left in her, however, as she saved two match points before Sabalenka closed it out with a forehand winner and shouted at the top of her lungs in celebration.

-Sabalenka next plays either four-times Grand Slam winner Naomi Osaka of Japan or American eighth seed Amanda Anisimova.
+Sabalenka next plays either four-times Grand Slam winner Naomi Osaka of Japan or American eighth seed Amanda Anisimova, as she bids to become the first woman to win back-to-back U.S. Open titles since Serena Williams in 2013 and 2014.

+"I'll go out there on Saturday and I'll fight for every point like the last point of my life," she said.